Media Bias and Polarization through the Lens of a Markov Switching Latent Space Network Model: Introduction

 \item We extend the results of \citet{rastelli2016properties} on statistical properties of LS models to weighted temporal networks with MS dynamics (MS-LS models) by obtaining closed-form expressions for the first and second moment of the strength distribution.
 Besides the theoretical relevance of the results, we show how such closed-form expressions can be used to assess the adequacy of the proposed model against other competing models (See Section \ref{subsec:dynamic_analysis}). \end{itemize}

-Our model is applied to a novel time-varying network dataset we obtained from the Facebook daily online activity of a broad set of news outlets from four European countries (France, Germany, Italy, and Spain) in the years 2015 and 2016.
-This provides estimates of media bias that are coherent with the PEW Research survey \citep{mitchell2018western}.
+Our model is applied to our novel temporal network dataset to provide estimates of media bias that are coherent with the PEW Research survey \citep{mitchell2018western}.
 We also shed light on the in-platform (i.e.~within Facebook) polarization regimes across the four countries.
 We find evidence of cross-country heterogeneity in the shifts from low to high polarization regimes, in line with the sociological argument of \citet{prior2013media}.
-The newly constructed dataset is freely available (see Appendix \ref{J:repository}).

-Section 2 will be dedicated to the overall description of the model within a Bayesian setup and to the discussion of the statistical properties of the model.
+Section 2 provides an overview of the model within a Bayesian framework and discusses its statistical properties.
 In Section 3, we discuss posterior inference along with the constraints used in our model and present a simulation exercise.
-Finally, Section 4 describes the dataset of European news outlets and applies our model in both a static and a dynamic setup.
+Finally, Section 4 describes the dataset of European news outlets and applies our model in both static and dynamic setups.